michaelo/sapt/README.md

     * Propose:
         * sapt -h test
         * sapt -h playbook
+* Add argument to abort on first error?
+E.g. if auth fails, there's no need to continue with the regular requests.
 * Support .env-files or similar to pass in predefined variables: currently only support explicitly passing it through -i=path
 * Allow support for OS-environment variables.
 Control by flag?
 * Check for Content-Type of response and support pretty-printing of at least JSON, preferrably also HTML and XML
 * Support "playbook"-files to define e.g. order and repetitions?
-    * Playblooks shall also support setting variables
+    * Playbooks shall also support setting variables
+    * Playbooks might support including entire tests directly in the playbook.
+See exploration in docs/ARCHITECTURE.md
 * Test/verify safety of string lengths: parsing + how we add 0 for c-interop
 * Support/use coloring for improved output
 * Support both keeping variables between (default) as well as explicitly allowing sandboxing (flag) of tests